PJ-Samuels/Code-Interpreter-Part-2-Ocaml/README.md

 # interpreter-part-2
-For part 2, the grammar of part1 is extended with Let, Lookup Call
+For part 2, the grammar of part1 is extended with Let, Lookup, Begin coms End,Fun name name coms End, and Call

 Interpreter-part 1